turingschool/mod-0-curriculum/session2/index.md

 ### Wins

-- To those of you asking questions in the public channel.
-Keep it up!
+- To those of you asking questions in the public Slack channel, keep it up!
+This is a *win-win-win* for everybody.

 ### Follow-Ups
-- Sessions are designed to move fast
-- More breakout room time
+- Did the homework turnaround feel fast?
+Turing will be faster.
 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.

 ### Today's Goals